Changing bad habits into better ones is something we all want to do.

 If you're less than satisfied with the honest answer to that one, perhaps its time to consider how your habits affect your work-life balance.

 Changing bad habits into better ones is the key to spending more time on important stuff that is so easily ignored and less time on ‘busy’ work that is so tempting to tick off but gets you nowhere.

 Forming a habit that serves you takes time, or, more accurately, plenty of repetitive action for it to take root in your life.

 Here are four strategies to successfully break your bad habits and replace them with those that support a more effective and efficient way to live and work:

 Changing bad habits takes awareness and concentration, but this can soon become diluted if you attempt to tackle more than one at a time.

 Within the realms of reality, focus your efforts on the one habit you’ve decided to change, and see it through to the end.
 (See below for an explanation of 'the end'.)

-Example: Let's say you want to improve your time management at work.
-(Who doesn't?)
-Narrow it down to deal with one issue, such as managing interruptions.
+For example, let's say you want to improve your time management at work (who doesn't?).
+Narrow it down so you deal with one issue, such as managing interruptions.

 Analyze the effects of your way of working.
 Try keeping a time log to help you identify how you use your time.

 Another strategy for raising awareness is to simply ask others.